vishalpawarR/css-flexbox/README.md

 - Add the CSS property `flex` to both `#box-1` and `#box-2`.
 Give `#box-1` the values so its `flex-grow` is `2`, its `flex-shrink` is `2`, and its `flex-basis` is `150px`.
 Give `#box-2` the values so its `flex-grow` is `1`, its `flex-shrink` is `1`, and its `flex-basis` is `150px`.

 - These values will cause `#box-1` to grow to fill the extra space at twice the rate of `#box-2` when the container is greater than 300px and shrink at twice the rate of `#box-2` when the container is less than 300px.
 300px is the combined size of the `flex-basis` values of the two boxes.

+## 16 - Use the order Property to Rearrange Items :

+- The `order` property is used to tell CSS the order of how flex items appear in the flex container.
+By default, items will appear in the same order they come in the source HTML.
+The property takes numbers as values, and negative numbers can be used.

+Add the CSS property `order` to both `#box-1` and `#box-2`.
+Give `#box-1` a value of `2` and give `#box-2` a value of `1`.

+## 17 - Use the align-self Property :

+- The final property for flex items is `align-self`.
+This property allows you to adjust each item's alignment individually, instead of setting them all at once.
+This is useful since other common adjustment techniques using the CSS properties `float`, `clear`, and `vertical-align` do not work on flex items.

+- `align-self` accepts the same values as `align-items` and will override any value set by the `align-items` property.

+- Add the CSS property `align-self` to both `#box-1` and `#box-2`.
+Give `#box-1` a value of `center` and give `#box-2` a value of `flex-end`.